farhad-dalirani/ROS_Basler_Camera_Stereo_High_Frame_Rate/README.md

-# ROS Basler Camera-USB 3.0 Stereo High Frame Rate
+# ROS Basler Camera-USB 3.0 Stereo System High Frame Rate

 In this repositoty, I explained how two run two Basler-USB 3.0 Cameras with their maximum frame rate on ROS (Robotic Operating System) on Ubuntu 18.04.